Come for the day. Stay for the lifestyle!

 The area provides a wealth of cultural activities that support the performing arts.

 There is an interest in the preservation of historic landmarks and the community has a proactive concern for the environment.

 Due to the rich natural attributes of the area each season offers a variety of sporting and recreational activities.
 Spring is a time of revival with canoeists and kayakers challenging the running rapids.
 Maple syrup flows tastily and is one of the most popular spring treats.
 Lanark County is the Maple Syrup Capital of Ontario!

 In an area surrounded by water, boating and cottaging is a huge attraction.
-The Smiths Falls Railway Festival, Spring Fling Running Thing, Perth Maple Fest, Stewart Park Festival and various other local marathons round out the late spring and summer months.
-Children and adults can choose from baseball, soccer and basketball leagues.
+The area hosts numerous fun and family friendly festivals and events throughout the year from Trainfest to Ribfest to music and maple syrup festivals along with various local marathons rounding out the late spring and summer months.
+Children and adults can choose from baseball, soccer, pickleball, squash, rugby, golf (outdoor and indoor!) and basketball leagues.

 The brilliant fall foliage is not to be missed.
 Although a slightly quieter time, it is still quite warm and tourists are rounding up their visits; usually with a stop in at one of the local orchards.
-Almost every community, large and small, celebrates the results of traditional and new agriculture through the many fall fairs.
+Almost every community, large and small, celebrates the results of traditional and new agriculture through the many fall fairs and weekly farmers' markets.

 Community activities also take place in a number of year-round facilities, from pools to curling rinks.
 Many choose to get involved through the efforts of local service clubs, or through the life of many churches.